kketevani/kkapanadze/content/_index.md

 show_social_links: true

 description: "My name is Ketevani Kapanadze.
-<br> I am an Assistant professor (non-tenure) at Charles University, Faculty of Law.
-I am a postdoc working on [EqualStrength](https://equalstrength.eu).
+<br> I am an Assistant professor (non-tenure) at Charles University, Faculty of Law, and I am working as a postdoc on [EqualStrength](https://equalstrength.eu).
 <br> I have obtained PhD in Economics from CERGE-EI.
-<br> I am CERGE-EI Foundation Teaching Fellow (NY, USA).
-<br> I am a team member of the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI).
+<br> I am a member of CERGE-EI Foundation Teaching Fellow (NY, USA) and the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI).

 <br><br> My research interests lie at the intersection of economic geography, remote sensing, European spatial and racial segregation.
 <br><br> I enjoy working with large datasets and employ modern techniques to crawl data and create databases from open sources.
 I also work with remotely sensed images and use unconventional data sources for economic analysis - daytime & nighttime satellite images."